 Angiography in the broadest meaning is looking at blood vessels, both arteries and veins.
 This lesson examines angiography performed in a hospital procedure lab and explains common complications.

 20. What Is Angioplasty? - Definition, Procedure & Recovery

-Angioplasty is a specific and common procedure that is performed hospitals.
-This article covers why it is done, how it is done and what the immediate and short-term recovery involves.
+Angioplasty is a specific and common procedure performed in hospitals.
+In this video, we'll learn why it is done, how it is done and what immediate and short-term recovery involves.

 21. What Is Avascular Necrosis? - Definition, Causes, Symptoms & Treatment

 Our body's life source is the blood.
 Blood carries nutrients and oxygen and helps remove waste.
 Things can go awry when disruptions to the blood flow occur, and avascular necrosis causes bone death due to lack of blood supply.

 22. What Is Claudication? - Definition, Symptoms & Treatment

 In this lesson we will review the meaning of claudication, discuss symptoms and review treatment for claudication.
 We will also learn if it relates to other medical issues.